IBM/FormalML/README.md

 ## Getting Started

-To compile the Coq code in this repository, first install Coq, then install Coqlic.
+To compile the Coq code in this repository, first install opam [opam (ocaml package manager)](https://opam.ocaml.org/).
-This can be done by installing [opam (ocaml package manager)](https://opam.ocaml.org/) and running `opam install coq-coquelicot`
+Add support for coq ocaml repositories: `opam repo add coq-released --set-default https://coq.inria.fr/opam/released`.
+If you want to create a local environment (switch), you can run `opam switch create nnsopt 4.07.0`.
+Next, run `opam install . --deps-only`.
+This should install all the dependencies needed, including Coq.

-Once the prerequisites are installed, run `make` to compile it
+Once the prerequisites are installed, run `make` to compile it.

 Alternatively, the included Docker file can be built using Docker to compile the coq code in a suitable environment.
 `docker build --build-arg=coq_image="coqorg/coq:8.8.2" --pull -t nn_sopt .`